 No Attorney-Client Relationship.
 Neither your receipt of information from this website, nor your use of this website to contact Carr & Weatherby, LLP (hereinafter “the Firm”) or one of its lawyers creates an attorney-client relationship between you and the Firm.
 You will become a client of the Firm only by execution of an engagement agreement by both you and the Firm.
 This engagement agreement would set forth the scope of the Firm’s engagement, the fee arrangement and other relevant matters.
 As a matter of policy, the Firm does not accept a new client without first investigating for possible conflicts of interests and obtaining a signed engagement letter.

 No Legal Advice Intended.
 This website includes general information about legal issues and developments in the law.
 Such materials are for informational purposes only and may not reflect the most current legal developments.
 These informational materials are not intended, and must not be taken, as legal advice on any particular set of facts or circumstances.
+These informational materials are not all encompassing and are not to be taken and applied to any circumstances.
 The Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.
 You need to contact a lawyer licensed in your jurisdiction for advice on specific legal issues problems.

 No Confidentiality.
 You may not use this website to provide confidential information about a legal matter of yours to the Firm.
 If you have a time sensitive matter, you should not submit it through this website.
 You understand that the Firm reserves the right not to respond to any inquiry it receives through this website at its sole discretion.